 ALL students attending Bluffton University are required to turn in a completed Health

-for treatment at the Student Health Center.
+the Student Health Center.

 Health history form (pdf)